Paraguayan food is comforting, flavorful, and deeply connected to the land. It usually includes large servings and is very dependent on staple crops.

 Asado is more than a meal; it is central to social gatherings and family life.
 Many homes have parrillas (grills), and specific "parrilla" restaurants specialize in this tradition.

-A significant part of social gatherings.
+A significant part of get-togethers.

 Always check local calendars for cultural festivals and events happening while you're there.
 This discovers unique, temporary attractions.